-One of the key areas of communication between home and school involves roles and responsibilities.
+One of the key areas of communication between home and school involves roles and responsibilities for parents, students and school staff.
 Without a clear outline of who will do what, it’s possible for everyone to assume that “someone else is taking care of that”.
 As a result, important tasks may be missed.

 It is important to note that roles and responsibilities will vary depending on your child’s age and ability level regarding their own diabetes self-care; younger children (particularly those in Kindergarten to grade 3, or beyond) will likely require more direct support than older children.
 A child’s transition to junior high/middle school, and then to high school, will require a shift in perspective.
 The issues and challenges change as a student progresses through the grade levels.

 Roles and responsibilities will also vary from province to province, between different districts within a province, sometimes between different schools within a district (especially if there is no existing district policy regarding diabetes care in schools).

 Below we have summarized a potential division of responsibility between home and school, based primarily on the Canadian Diabetes Association’s “Kids with diabetes in your care” and Juvenile Diabetes Research Foundation International’s School Advisory Toolkit for Families.
 (See Other Resources for Diabetes at School)

 WaltzingTheDragon.ca is grateful to both organizations for providing guidance on this topic.
 We are also grateful for the reminder from JDRF International’s School Advisory Toolkit for Families that the student with diabetes has responsibilities, too; according to their ability level, students should be actively involved in planning to manage their diabetes at school.